melodi-lab/gmtk/README.md

 Note, many of the above options can be combined.

-Don't forget to read the [documentation](./documentation.pdf).
+Don't forget to read the [documentation](./documentation.pdf) on how to use GMTK and on dynamic graphical models.

-enjoy!!

 -- Jeff Bilmes